Metric Geometry Governs Optimal Control in Driven Stokes Flows: Magnetic Driving and Beyond

 \emph{Time-Optimality–} Having found the most energy-efficient path between points, one is naturally left wondering about time optimality: \emph{which trajectory minimizes the transport time between two points, subject to a power constraint of the form $P(\tau) \leq P_{\mathrm{max}}$ for all time?} As is proved in Appendix \ref{timeoptimality}, the time-optimal trajectory corresponds to a geodesic connecting the two points traversed with $P(t)= P_{\mathrm{max}}$.
 Geodesics are constant-power trajectories since the integrand in \eqref{eq:geodesic} is time-independent; it is thus always possible to find such a geodesic.

-\emph{Extensions in 3D and Conclusion–} We have demonstrated that tuneable circulation can be harnessed for control.
+\emph{Extensions of Optimal Control Framework in 3D–} We have demonstrated that tuneable circulation can be harnessed for control.
 Controllability is governed by a Riemannian metric that is emergent from the geometry of conducting obstacles and strongly influenced by system symmetries.
 Energy- and time-optimal control paths correspond to geodesics of this metric.
 Subject to random circulation forcing, particles diffuse anisotropically according to the metric.
-While we focused on potential flows with circulation, our geometric ideas apply generally to Stokes flows.

-In recent 3D experiments, particles were controlled by rotating disks mounted on $N_d$ walls of a cube \cite{amoudruz2025contactless}; subject to random disk rotations, particles were observed to diffuse on a 2D manifold.
-This control problem can be formulated in a manner analogous to the present Letter– with $M\in \mathbb{R}^{N_d\times N_d}$ and $\Omega\in \mathbb{R}^{3\times N_d}$ (see Appendix \ref{stokesrotat})– within which \eqref{eq:powermincontrolfun} and \eqref{eq:geodesic} hold with $g=\left(\Omega M^{-1} \Omega^T\right)^{-1}$.
-Random boundary forcing yields anisotropic diffusion according to $g^{-1}$.
-A plot of ellipsoids in the cube, with semiaxes corresponding to eigenvalues and eigendirections of $g^{-1}$, presumably yields flattened ellipsoids tangent to the 2D manifold observed in Fig. 3 of Amoudruz et al.\cite{amoudruz2025contactless}.
-Understanding metrics and geodesics in other Stokes flows (e.g., those driven by electromagnets \cite{qin2022confinement,uchytil2025data,karnakov2025optimal}) should elucidate the interplay between geometry and controllability and so inform system design.
+While we focused on potential flows with circulation, our geometric ideas apply generally to Stokes flows. \kyle{Indeed, none of the story changes when one considers a generic boundary-driven or body-force-driven Stokes flow, even in 3D, as long as the fluid domain remains fixed in time.
+In such Stokes flows, one can define a metric on the fluid domain which governs both optimal control and anisotropic diffusion in much the same manner as was demonstrated in our magnetically-driven flows.
+To illustrate, we now show how our framework may be applied in a particular 3D system.} In recent 3D experiments, particles were controlled by rotating disks mounted on $N_d$ walls of a cube \cite{amoudruz2025contactless}; subject to random disk rotations, particles were observed to diffuse on a 2D manifold.
+This control problem can be formulated in a manner analogous to the present Letter– with $M\in \mathbb{R}^{N_d\times N_d}$ and $\Omega\in \mathbb{R}^{3\times N_d}$ (see Appendix \ref{stokesrotat})– within which \eqref{eq:powermincontrolfun} and \eqref{eq:geodesic} hold with $g=\left(\Omega M^{-1} \Omega^T\right)^{-1}$. \kyle{Again, controllability is related to the rank of $\Omega$; since each disk can be rotated independently, a minimum of $N_d=3$ disks are needed to control a generic trajectory\footnote{In the 2D magnetic system, $N=3$ conductors really only corresponds to two degrees of freedom because of the current conservation constraint.}.} Random boundary forcing yields anisotropic diffusion according to $g^{-1}$.
+A plot of ellipsoids in the cube, with semiaxes corresponding to eigenvalues and eigendirections of $g^{-1}$, presumably yields flattened ellipsoids tangent to the 2D manifold observed in Fig. 3 of Amoudruz et al.\cite{amoudruz2025contactless}. \kyle{While Amoudruz et al. used a numerical optimization framework to find optimal trajectories subject to a maximum rotation rate constraint on the disks, our paths were derived subject to a maximum power (dissipation) constraint.
+It would be interesting in future work to compare the resulting trajectories.}